nasa/nos3/docs/wiki/NOS3_Custom_cFS_Table_Guide.md

 # cFS Tables
-Several cFS Apps rely on tables ton configure them.
+Several cFS Apps rely on tables to configure them.
 The main ones that are preconfigured by NOS3 are the ones for cf, ds, fm, hk, sc, sch, and to.
 The main ones the user would likely want to configure for their mission and the ds, sc, and sch tables.

 ## DS Tables
 DS, or Data Storage, utilizes three main tables - the File Table, the Filter Table, and the Indices table.
 The Indices table can likely be left as default in most cases, leaving the File and Filter tables as the main ones you would likely want to reconfigure.